 “This article was amended on 7 February 2017 to correct the figure needed to eliminate the budget deficit from £40bn to £34bn”

-There’s absolutely no point in notifying the reader that a correction has been made, precisely because the entire article is errant garbage.
+There’s absolutely no point in notifying the reader that a correction has been made, precisely because the entire article is still errant garbage.
 The notice should read:

 “Feel free to toss the whole of this ridiculous article into the wheelie bin.”